axelgar/Ironhack/README.md

 Edit curriculum:
 - As an admim I want to update a curriculum to fix errors and change content

-Create unit:
-- As an admin or teacher I want to creat unit to an existing curriculum

 Edit unit:
 - As an admin or teacher I want to update unit to fix errors and change content

 Delete unit:
 - As an admin or teacher I want to delete unit in case the lecture gets obsolete

-User profile:
-- see own and other users profiles
-- list the projects

-Edit profile:
-- as a user I want to upload img and content to my profile
-- as a user I want to change my password

 Calendar:
-- limit accesability for students
-- edit fields
 - save calendar and reuse it

 Cohort overview:
-- list of all the projects
 - edit fields

-Search unit:
-- as a user I want to search unit by category and subcategory so that I can find specific unit faster

-Chat

 Picture recognision (Google Vision API - Test)

 Events calendar

-Upload and share documents

 List web dev and UX/UI news